 Which Software Should You Choose?

 There is no single best construction accounting software.
 The right choice depends on your business structure, turnover and complexity.
-Here is a summary:
+Here is our summary as at July 2026:

-• Sole trader or small partnership, under £100k turnover: QuickBooks Plus or FreeAgent.
-Both handle CIS, VAT and basic project tracking at reasonable cost.
+- Sole trader or small partnership, under £100k turnover: QuickBooks Simple Start or FreeAgent.
+Both handle CIS, VAT and MTD quarterly updates at low cost, and FreeAgent is free via NatWest, RBS, Ulster Bank or Mettle.

-• Limited company, £100k to £500k turnover, contractor-led: FreeAgent or Xero with Rounded.
-Cost effective, good CIS handling, decent mobile access.
+- Limited company, £100k to £500k turnover, contractor-led: FreeAgent or Xero with the CIS Contractor add-on.
+Cost effective, clean CIS handling, decent mobile access.

-• Limited company, £500k to £1M turnover, multiple contracts: Xero with Rounded and a separate project costing tool, or Sage 50 Construction if project costing is critical.
+- Limited company, £500k to £1M turnover, multiple contracts: Xero plus CIS Contractor and tighter project tagging discipline, or Sage 50 with the CIS module if job costing and retentions are the daily problem.

-• Established firm, £1M+ turnover, complex contracts and retentions: Sage 50 Construction or a specialist platform like Buildertrend integrated with Xero.
+- Established firm, £1M+ turnover, complex contracts and retentions: Sage 50, or Buildertrend integrated with Xero or QuickBooks if you want project management and client communication in the same system.

-Whichever you choose, make sure it handles CIS automatically, supports your VAT scheme and gives you job level profitability.
+Whichever you choose, make sure it handles CIS automatically, supports your VAT scheme including the reverse charge, and gives you job-level profitability.
 Anything less is a compromise that costs you time and money.

 If you are unsure which platform suits your construction business, speak to an accountant who works with trade businesses.
-As ICAEW qualified accountants, we see the practical differences between these platforms every day.
-We can help you choose the right one and set it up properly for CIS, VAT and payroll.
+We see the practical differences between these platforms every day, and we can help you choose the right one and set it up properly for CIS, VAT and payroll.

 Get in touch if you want to discuss your specific setup.
 We work with builders, electricians, plumbers and contractors across Manchester, Birmingham, Bristol and London.